Bluish-grey saltator: Taxonomy

-The bluish-grey saltator was formally described in 1817 by the French ornithologist Louis Jean Pierre Vieillot under the binomial name Saltator coerulescens.
+The bluish-grey saltator was formally described in 1817 by the French ornithologist Louis Pierre Vieillot under the binomial name Saltator coerulescens.
 Vieillot based his description on the "Habia de la Ceja Blanca" that Félix de Azara had described in 1802 in his book on birds in Paraguay and the Río de la Plata.
 The specific epithet coerulescens is derived from Latin and means "bluish".

-The cinnamon-bellied (Saltator grandis) and olive-grey saltators (Saltator olivascens) were previously considered subspecies, together known as the greyish saltator.
+Saltator coerulescens was formerly known as the greyish saltator and included two subspecies groups: grandis (including brevicaudus, hesperis, plumbiceps, vigorsii and yucatanensis) and olivascens (including brewsteri and plumbeus).
+In 2021, they were recognized as separate species, the cinnamon-bellied saltator (S. grandis) and olive-grey (or Caribbean grey) saltator (S. olivascens).
+With these as separate species, S. coerulescens includes the subspecies azarae, mutus and superciliaris.

 Description

 On average, the bluish-grey saltator is 20 cm long and weighs 52 g.
 The plumage depends on age and subspecies, but in general this bird has grey or greyish-olive upperparts, a white stripe over the eye, a narrow white throat, a grey breast and a buff or cinnamon belly.

 The common call is a long-drawn upward slur, ch'wheeet or ch'kweeee, sometimes with a more elaborate beginning, as hi'whee chu weeeeh.
 The song is a warble, usually fairly short, varying from nasal to mellow.